BrianaBroussard/MYgraine/README.md

 - Schedule daily text reminders at a specific time to be reminded to log headaches.
 - View, select, and delete logged headache events from a calendar.
 - View personal trigger data on profile and on a chart.
+- Enable Dark Mode for better visual comfort during a headache.
+- Create an account and log in with Google Account.